Rotterdam Sightseeing and Attractions

 Line's fifth passenger ship named after the city, and predecessor to the current

-ms Rotterdam--is
+ms Rotterdam--has

-being restored as a tourist attraction, hotel, and event center.
-Restoration was
+been restored as a tourist attraction,

-Railz Miniworld is the
+Miniworld Rotterdam is the

 largest indoor "miniatureworld" in the Netherlands, with 70 model trains and a